samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 Interest in Machine learning has exploded in the last decade.
 If you are reading this, then you likely share that interest as well.
 The field is *exciting*.
 Teaching a machine to do human (or *super* human) tasks has a clear and immediate impact on society.
 Plus, it's just plain cool to watch a program identify your face on video or recommend a new TV show.

 However, the path to entering this field still remains obscure. *Why*?
 Companies are begging for ML talent.
-Colleges and companies alike seem to be conjuring up new Data Science curricula every week.
+Colleges seem to be drawing up new Data Science courses every week.
 Companies have been built around ML competitions, certifications, software, you name it.
 Yet, questions like:

 - What does it take to get a top-tier machine learning job?
 - How do I learn machine learning if I am no longer in school and want to switch jobs?